-This vaccine is not made in eggs and should be perfectly safe for babies with general allergies, although any baby with a history of allergy to the vaccine or constituents of the vaccine should not be vaccinated.
+This vaccine is not made in eggs and should be safe for babies with general allergies.
+However, any baby with a history of allergy to the vaccine, or to any of the substances that go into the vaccine, should not be vaccinated.

 Does the rotavirus oral vaccine contain thiomersal?